Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 Also, you might want to add `BepInEx.Harmony.dll` too from the same location, but for me it causes Unity to crash so I don't have it.
 Idk if this is for everyone, but we don't seem to need that file anyways for making the asset bundle.

-We also depend on LethalLib by Evaisa (which is already included in the project), and it depends on MMHOOK, so I think you need to run the game once with MMHOOK add their dlls too I guess. (actually I have no idea about any of this and I'm probably wrong considering we already have non-MMHOOK dlls included, so please try building the asset bundle without these, and if the mod works with that asset bundle, message me.
-I don't feel like wasting time on this right now):
+We also depend on LethalLib by Evaisa (which is already included in the project), and it depends on MMHOOK, so you need to run the game once with MMHOOK so these dll files are generated:
 >- MMHOOK_AmazingAssets.TerrainToMesh.dll
 >- MMHOOK_Assembly-CSharp.dll
 >- MMHOOK_ClientNetworkTransform.dll